What TENS Units are, how they work, and why they're helpful

-- Creates Endorphins: Endorphins are the body's natural pain reliever.
-TENS unit cause the muscles to twitch, which results in the release of the endorphin hormones.
+Endorphins are the body's natural pain reliever.
+TENS units cause the muscles to twitch, which results in the release of the endorphin hormones.

-- Controlled Treatment: When it comes to prescription drugs, the user has no control over the strength of the treatment.
-Because TENS units feature different intensity levels and modes, users can customize their treatment based on the level of pain.
+When it comes to prescription drugs, the user has no control over the strength of the treatment.
+Because TENS units feature different intensity levels and modes, users can customize their treatment based on pain level.

-- Cost Efficient: Prescription drugs and trips to doctors and physical therapists can rack up bills.
+Prescription drugs and trips to doctors and physical therapists can rack up bills.
 TENS units offer an affordable solution that won't break the bank.
-TENS units price range from $20 to $200 depending on features and strength.
+TENS unit prices range from $20 to $200 depending on features and strength.

-- A Long-Term Solution: With little or no side effects, TENS units offer a long-term solution and can be used continuously as a monthly, weekly, and even daily pain relief tool.
+TENS units offer a long-term solution with little or no side effects and can be used continuously as a monthly, weekly, and even daily pain relief tool.

 44 TENS Unit Uses